reubenharry/physics/docs/physics/statisticalphysics.md

 $$ \Delta B(t) = \beta E\_H[\dot{A}(0)B(t)] * K(t) $$

 This is sort of amazing: the expected perturbation is the output of a linear system with input $K$ and a kernel representing the correlation of the change of input variable and the output variable, under the original system.
 So you can predict the response to a small perturbation of the system just by seeing the behavior of the system without the perturbation.

+## Spontaneous symmetry breaking

+todo

+non-commuting limits

+To say that the Ising model has a spontaneously broken symmetry is to say that in the limit

+$$
+\lim_{b\to 0}\lim_{N \to \infty} m(b,N, T=0) \neq 0
+$$

+That is, in the limit of an infinitely large system ($N \to \infty$) and $0$ temperature, an arbitrarily small magnetic field $b$ will make the system choose either the all-spins-up or the all-spins-down state.

+More generally, spontaneous symmetry breaking involves a system with a symmetry of the Hamiltonian that exhibits this kind of arbitrary sensitivity to perturbation.